fernando-mc/fernandomc.com/content/posts/using-requests-to-get-and-post.md

 Depending on the API you're working with you might need to interact with it in different ways.
 Some APIs might not accept certain HTTP methods or might expect to be sent certain information.

 For this particular API endpoint, we'll need to send a POST request to the endpoint above with some JSON data.
-JSON is a very common format for information sent and recived via HTTP APIs so it might be worth [reading a little more](https://www.w3schools.com/js/js_json_intro.asp) about it.
+JSON is a very common format for information sent and received via HTTP APIs so it might be worth [reading a little more](https://www.w3schools.com/js/js_json_intro.asp) about it.

 Specifically, we'll need to send JSON in that looks like this:
 ```json